dlbac/MLBAC-AdversarialAttack/README.md

 # MLBAC-AdversarialAttack

 `datasets/` directory contains two datasets forked from https://github.com/dlbac/DlbacAlpha/tree/main/dataset/synthetic.
+There the training and test datasets are in seperate files.
+We combine them and split to train test again before training.

 `resnet.py` and `dataloader.py` contain source code of *ResNet* model architecture and train/test data preperation.